Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 > [LONG ENOUGH I have pretended I mathematicians make sense, NO 80% of them are just mentally ill and need help, starting by cutting their funding](https://x.com/alz_zyd_/status/1903563337562312912)

-I believe that pure mathematics are particularly wasteful, but maybe that's just because of my environment.
+I believe that pure mathematics are particularly wasteful, but maybe that's just because of my environment (the greater 'evil' is most often in admin/HR).
 Within academic circles, these advanced mathematics are referred to as mental masturbation, because that's pretty much all it is; "beauty" and "knowledge" which is only understood by a few people in the world but costs hundreds of thousands to millions of euros per mathematician.
 Except, it's for the most part completely useless knowledge. ["But but maybe mathematics will be useful in the future!"
 Bro just put the fries in the bag](https://www.youtube.com/watch?v=shFUDPqVmTg&t=1s&ab_channel=SabineHossenfelder).
 I don't think the average citizen would see reasonable to pay billions of euros to abstract artists for the sake of their art; imagine if your government paid billions in permanent salaries for the sake of "abstract artists", and at the same time, underfunded art schools!
 Newton did it for free, and so did Einstein.
 Their wealth only came later with mainstream recognition.